jrief/django-formset/docs/source/dual-selector.rst

 On top of the left- and right select fields, there is one search input field each.
 While typing, **django-formset** narrows down the number of available options.
-Here the left input field sends the string typed into the server, performing a remote lookup.
-Using the database to search for an entry is much more effitient, rather than doing this using JavaScript inside the browser.
+Here the left input field sends the string typed into, to the server performing a remote lookup.
+Using the database to search for an entry is much more efficient, rather than doing this using JavaScript inside the browser.

 Undo and Redo Buttons